Page Reviewed / Updated - August 28, 2020

 Nebraska's Assistance to the Aged, Blind, or Disabled (AABD) Program is a two-tiered program intended to assist low-income elderly and / or disabled state residents.
 The program provides both cash assistance and medical care.
 Applicants can qualify for only the medical assistance portion of the program or for both medical and financial assistance.
 Funding for this program comes from both the federal and state governments.

 Age - applicants must be 65 years of age.
 Exceptions are made for individuals who are under 65 years of age and legally blind or designated as disabled by Social Security.

 Residency - applicants must be legal Nebraska residents.
 No duration of residency is required.
 Individuals who are just moving to the state can still receive benefits.
 However, their status may be subject to additional review to ensure they are not moving to the state solely to receive benefits.

-Countable Resources - single applicants are limited to countable resources of $2,000 and married couples, $3,000.
-One's home, provided their equity is valued at less than $585,000, and the applicant and / or their spouse lives in it, is considered exempt when determining countable assets.
+Countable Resources - in 2020 single applicants are limited to countable resources of $2,000, and married couples, $3,000.
+One's home, provided their equity is valued at less than $595,000, and the applicant and / or their spouse lives in it, is considered exempt when determining countable assets.

 Social Security - applicants must have applied due to a disability and received a denial based on "lack of duration" of the disability.
 This means the disability is not expected to last longer than a year.

 Each year, program participants are reviewed to ensure both their income and disability levels continue to meet the program's guidelines.

 There are two types of benefits in the AABD Program: medical assistance and cash payments.
 Benefits amounts are calculated specifically for each participating individual based on their current financial situation.
 Cash assistance can be used for a variety of purposes, including, but not limited to the following: